-The Biotechnology Innovation Organization (BIO) has welcomed a new US climate crisis action plan released today showing the critical role biotech must play.
+The Biotechnology Innovation Organization (BIO) has welcomed a new US climate crisis action plan released today pinpointing the critical role of biotech.

-Select Committee Democrats in the US complied the report, which prioritises goals that biotech innovations will help deliver, like producing more resilient crops and generating sustainable aviation fuels.
+Select Committee Democrats in the US compiled the report, which lays out key outcomes biotech innovations can help deliver.
+These include producing more resilient crops and generating sustainable aviation fuels.

 Among a raft of proposals, the report calls for a national low carbon fuels standard and tax breaks for sustainable aviation fuels.

 “A national low carbon fuel standard can build off the worthy intentions of the RFS,” adds Batchelor.
 “We’ve seen how such policies implemented at the state level at BIO’s urging have invigorated the use of clean fuels and helped to achieve a reduced climate footprint.”

 Biotech innovations are vitally important, not just for preventing deadly climate disruption, but for achieving the UN Global Goals.